phpgears/identity/README.md

 {
     public static function fromString(string $value)
     {
-        // Check $value validity
+        // Check $value validity as an identity

         return new static($value);
     }
 }
 ```

-Most used identities use UUID values, for that reason there is already a `Gears\Identity\UuidIdentity` identity ready to be used
+#### Available implementations

+Due to its popularity UUID based identity class `Gears\Identity\UuidIdentity` is already available

+Additionally if you want a more concise UUID based identity you can use `Gears\Identity\ShortUuidIdentity`.
+You need to require [pascaldevink/shortuuid](https://github.com/pascaldevink/shortuuid) to use this identity

 ## Contributing